How Much Does It Cost to Install Wainscoting in 2025?

 Chair Rail

-The cost to install trim, such as a chair rail, averages $4.50 to $6 per linear foot, including the materials and paint.
+The cost to install trim, such as a chair rail, ranges from $1 to $45 per linear foot, including materials and paint.

 Paint

-Paint costs between $25 and $50 per gallon or $0.80 to $1.80 per square foot, plus an additional $2 to $6 per square foot of paintable area or between $20 to $50 an hour.
-The cost to paint a room depends on the number of colors and coats you use, where you live, and the size of the surface area.
+Paint costs between $25 and $50 per gallon or $0.80 to $1.80 per square foot, plus an additional $2 to $6 per square foot of paintable area or between $20 and $50 per hour.
+The cost to paint a room depends on the number of colors and coats used, your location, and the size of the surface area.
 More ornate trims and frames will require more preparation work than minimalist designs.
 Be sure to calculate the amount of paint beforehand to save money.

 Material

-If you’re contemplating applying a natural wood finish or stain to the wainscoting, you’ll want to look at using nicer hardwoods like maple, oak, or cherry because they have beautiful grains that shine in situations like this.
+If you’re considering applying a natural wood finish or stain to the wainscoting, you’ll want to opt for finer hardwoods like maple, oak, or cherry, as they feature beautiful grains that shine in this setting.
 If you’re painting the wainscoting, you’ll only need to use paint-grade wood, which is dramatically more affordable than stain-grade because you’ll be covering up all the knots and grain with a couple of layers of paint.

 How HomeAdvisor Gets Its Cost Data